Transverse tori in Engel manifolds: Introduction

 \begin{thm} A closed surface embedded in an Engel manifold is isotopic to a transverse surface if and only if it is a torus with trivial normal bundle.
 If so, the isotopy can be assumed $C^0$-small. \end{thm}

+Our main technique is to reduce to contact topology, which inspires our methods in multiple ways.
+For example, the notion of transverse pushoffs of Legendrian knots adapts to tori (Section~\ref{Surface}, Proposition~\ref{push}).

-This raises the dual question of enumerating transverse representatives of an isotopy class, up to isotopy through transverse embeddings, i.e., {\em transverse isotopy}.
-For a contact plane field with vanishing Euler number, nullhomologous transverse knots can be distinguished by their {\em self-linking number} in $\Z$, their unique formal transverse isotopy invariant.
+This theorem raises the dual question of enumerating transverse representatives of an isotopy class, up to isotopy through transverse embeddings, i.e., {\em transverse isotopy}.
+For comparison, in a contact plane field with vanishing Euler number, nullhomologous transverse knots can be distinguished by their {\em self-linking number} in $\Z$, their unique formal transverse isotopy invariant.
 (More subtle invariants are beyond the scope of this paper.)
-Every such knot is isotopic to infinitely many transverse knots, distinguished by their self-linking numbers.
+Every such knot is $C^0$-small isotopic to infinitely many transverse knots, distinguished by their self-linking numbers.
 For homologically essential knots, the same applies in a tubular neighborhood, but not globally in general.
-(A knot with a unique transverse representative appears in Example~\ref{vert}(d), with an application to transverse tori.)
-The analogous invariant has been used by Kegel~\cite{K} to distinguish certain nullhomologous transverse tori in Engel manifolds (see Example~\ref{PV}(a)).
-However, transverse tori $\Sigma$ also have other formal invariants.
-We classify the formal invariants in Section~\ref{Distinguishing} (Theorem~\ref{formal}): a pair of classes in $H^1(\Sigma)$ and a pair of secondary invariants in $\Z$.
-Using the h-Principle for overtwisted Engel manifolds \cite{PV}, we show (Section~\ref{Overtwisted}) that all combinations of formal invariants can be realized by any torus in such a manifold, up to homotopy through overtwisted Engel structures.
-(Unlike for contact structures on closed manifolds, a homotopy through Engel structures need not be realized by an isotopy of the manifold.)
-However, it also seems worthwhile to understand the range of the formal invariants in a fixed Engel structure, especially if it is not known to be overtwisted.
-We analyze the analogue $\Delta_\nu\in H^1(\Sigma)$ of the self-linking number in Section~\ref{Dnu}, leading to a general nonuniqueness theorem:
+For nullhomologous knots with overtwisted complements, the self-linking number classifies transverse representatives and takes all odd values.
+But in the tight case, both of these statements fail.

+We analyze the formal invariants of transverse tori in Section~\ref{Distinguishing} and apply them in Section~\ref{Examples}.
+These invariants behave analogously to the self-linking number in many ways, but are also richer.
+A version of the invariant directly analogous to the self-linking number has been used by Kegel~\cite{K} to distinguish certain nullhomologous transverse tori in Engel manifolds (see Example~\ref{PV}(a)).
+However, transverse tori also have other formal invariants.
+We classify these in Section~\ref{Classification} (Theorem~\ref{formal}).
+Informally, we have:

+\begin{claim} The formal invariants of a transverse torus $\Sigma$ consist of a pair of classes in $H^1(\Sigma)$ and a pair of secondary invariants in $\Z$. \end{claim}

+Using the h-Principle for overtwisted Engel structures \cite{PV}, we show in Section~\ref{Overtwisted} that in the overtwisted setting, transverse tori are flexible in a similar sense to transverse knots.
+Unlike for contact structures, however, a compactly supported homotopy through Engel structures need not be realized by an isotopy of the manifold.
+Thus, to realize this flexibility, we must allow the Engel structure to vary by homotopy.
+We informally summarize here the results given more precisely in that section:

+\begin{claim} In overtwisted Engel structures up to homotopy: Every torus with trivial normal bundle can be made transverse, and then modified by any combination of the formal invariants.
+An isotopy between fixed transverse tori can be assumed to be a transverse isotopy if and only if its formal invariants vanish. \end{claim}